exercism/website-copy/tracks/python/exercises/reverse-string/mentoring.md

 ### Reasonable solutions

-[Extended Slice Notation][1] is the fastest way to reverse a string in Python
+[Extended Slice Notation][1] is the fastest way to reverse a string in Python.

 ```python
 def reverse(text):
     return text[::-1]
 ```

-Though it can be tricky for beginners to comprehend, also some developers found it not quite readable, so
+Though it can be tricky for beginners to comprehend and some developers consider it less readable, so

 ```python
 def reverse(text):
     return "".join(reversed(text))
 ```

-is also a good straightforward solution with a decent performance.
+... is also a reasonable straightforward solution with an acceptable performance.

 ### Unreasonable solutions